“Engaging community is essential in a time when genuine connection can be so rare.”

 — Risa Payant —

-Risa has been committed to community engagement in the arts for over 15 years.
+Risa lives in Treaty Four territory with her children, Gaia and Ever.
+She has over 15 years experience in socially-engaged practice and is committed to supporting a thriving Saskatchewan arts ecology.
 Since settling in Saskatchewan in 2008, she has supported the province’s vibrant arts ecology through positions at the Saskatchewan Arts Board, Regina Folk Festival, and MacKenzie Art Gallery.
-She has an urge to contribute and is committed to roles as an arts volunteer, audience member, and patron.
-She became involved in the cultural community as an Art History and Interdisciplinary Studio Art BFA student at the University of British Columbia.
+Risa has an urge to contribute and is committed to roles as an arts volunteer, audience member, and patron.
+She maintains a freelance consultancy supporting artists and organizations in persuasive writing and strategies for public engagement, and sits as Treasurer on the board of the Saskatchewan Arts Alliance.
+Risa became involved in the cultural community as an Art History and Interdisciplinary Studio Art student at the University of British Columbia.
 There, she immersed herself in roles at the Vancouver Art Gallery, ArtsStarts in Schools, and the Morris and Helen Belkin Art Gallery.
-She has created programming for diverse global communities, in addition to collaborating with companies such as Crayola and Nickelodeon.
-Risa does important work championing the arts across sectors and connecting artists to broader community-building efforts in meaningful and mutually beneficial ways.
+Risa is a passionate champion for the arts across sectors, dedicated to connecting artists to broader community building efforts in meaningful and mutually beneficial ways.
 She has been with Common Weal since 2015.

 SOUTHERN ARTISTIC DIRECTOR